oven-sh/bun/docs/bundler/migration.md

 - `--allow-overwrite`
 - n/a
-- Overwriting is always allowed
+- Overwriting is never allowed

 ---